8 Reasons Why Your Internet is Slow (and How to Fix It)

 We recommend checking out one of the fastest internet providers in the US.

-If upgrading isn’t an option, you need to either deal with the slow speeds or manage your household’s internet use.
-Thankfully, there are several easy ways of doing the latter that doesn’t include yelling at everyone to get off the internet so you can attend a Zoom meeting.
+Your slow speeds might be the result of trying to do too much at once on your internet connection.
+Thankfully, there are several easy ways to mitigate congestion on your home network that don’t include yelling at everyone to get off the internet so you can attend a Zoom meeting.

 Not all routers have adjustable QoS, but if your router does, you’ll find the controls in your router’s web interface.